computerundsound/cuLibrary/readme.md

 # Small Library - little helper for php-developer #

-Some god classes for developers.
+Some static classes for developers.

 Easy using!